 Although I’m not a mental health professional, I’ve drawn this conclusion based not only on my own experiences (living with chronic depression, and married for over 28 years) but also on my observations of others.

 And I have long thought, if more people realized how mental health effected relationships – how many marriages or relationships could be saved?!

 My hope in writing this article is that anybody contemplating ending their relationship, will not only stop and ask themselves: “Have I fallen out of love or am I depressed?” – but also seek the professional opinion of their GP and/or a psychologist.

 Because the sad fact is that depression skews our thinking and feelings to such a degree, that you fail to realize what you’ve got until it’s too late.
-It can make you feel like the love is gone from your life and/or your relationship for good.
+Depression can make you feel like you have fallen out of love and your relationship for over.

 I think we can all agree that the ending of any intimate relationship, but particularly a marriage, causes major upheaval in each partner’s life.
 Often, there are children (or fur babies!) involved as well.

 It can take a long time to recover, and many people find themselves in a worse situation for years after a divorce or separation, than they were before – financially, socially and psychologically.
 One article I found stated that approximately half of all divorcees regret breaking up with their partner!

 If asking one simple question could start a couple on the path to saving their marriage, and avoiding all this heartache and devastation – then why wouldn’t you?!